geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 ## Your first Vegeta load testing command

-There are multiple ways to use Vegeta load testing tool, one of the simplest ways to get the output on the command line for faster analysis.
+There are multiple ways to use the Vegeta load testing tool, one of the simplest ways to get the output on the command line for faster analysis.
 To your first Vegeta load testing command execute the following:

     echo "GET http://httpbin.org/get" | vegeta attack -duration=5s -rate=5 | vegeta report --type=text